While glmmTMB is primarily designed for maximum

 sample the entire parameter space and compute (typically) posterior mean

-or median value of the parameters, glmmTMB
+or median value of the parameters, glmmTMB will find the

 mode of the posterior distribution or the most likely